Short-range production of three bottom mesons: Asymptotic universality and finite-range correction

 \subsection{Finite-range correction}

-Recalling the dressed dimer propagator in Eq.~\eqref{eq: propagators}, the zero-range ERE matching introduces only the scattering length, $a=1/\gamma$, which absorbs the artificial scale dependence arising in the renormalization of the self-energy diagrams.
-However, when the effective range expansion of the amplitude is extended to linear order in the effective range $\rho$, namely,
+Recalling the dressed dimer propagator in Eq.~\eqref{eq: propagators}, the zero-range ERE matching introduces only the scattering length $a=1/\gamma$, which absorbs the artificial scale dependence arising in the renormalization of the self-energy diagrams.
+However, when the effective range expansion of the elastic scattering amplitude of the corresponding two constituent particles is carried out to linear order in the effective range $\rho$, namely,

-an additional dimensionless parameter emerges, given by the product of the effective range and the binding momentum, $\rho\gamma$~\cite{Phillips:1999hh,Hammer:2001gh,Bedaque:2002yg,Afnan:2003bs,Braaten:2004rn,Ebert:2021epn}.
-This quantity enters the integral equation of Eq.~\eqref{eq: ZpBstar} through the dimer propagator, which is given by
+an additional parameter, the effective range $\rho$, enters the description, as discussed in previous works~\cite{Phillips:1999hh,Hammer:2001gh,Bedaque:2002yg,Afnan:2003bs,Braaten:2004rn,Ebert:2021epn}.
+For later convenience, we introduce the dimensionless parameter given by the product of the effective range and the binding momentum, $\rho\gamma$.
+The effective range $\rho$ enters the integral equations in Eqs.~\eqref{eq: ZB}, \eqref{eq: ZpBstar}, and \eqref{eq: coupledSTM} through the dimer propagator, which now takes the form